 Skip to main content

-Configurating webforJ properties
+Configuring webforJ properties

-To successfully deploy and run a webforJ app, a couple key configuration files are required: webforJ.conf and web.xml.
+To successfully deploy and run a webforJ app, a couple key configuration files are required: webforj.conf and web.xml.
 Each of these files controls different aspects of the app's behavior, from entry points and debug settings to servlet mappings.

 Configuring webforj.conf

-Example webforj.conf File
+Example webforj.conf file

 # This configuration file is in HOCON format: